Azure/Cloud-Native/website/blog-30daysofIA/2023-09-28/powering-intelligent-apps-with-azure-cosmos-db-1.md

 In the [first topic of this week](https://azure.github.io/Cloud-Native/30daysofIA/build-your-first-intelligent-app-with-azure-ai-and-aks-1), we created an Intelligent App that helped us analyze images and extract valuable data.
 We constructed a Python web API to execute [optical character recognition](https://learn.microsoft.com/azure/ai-services/computer-vision/overview-ocr?WT.mc_id=javascript-99907-ninarasi) (OCR) on images uploaded to the application using [Azure AI Vision](https://azure.microsoft.com/products/cognitive-services/vision-services?WT.mc_id=javascript-99907-ninarasi) and [Azure Kubernetes Service](https://azure.microsoft.com/products/kubernetes-service?WT.mc_id=javascript-99907-ninarasi) (AKS) for hosting the application.

-In this second topic for the week, we’ll explore how Azure Cosmos DB’s support for multi-model databases provides flexibility in data modeling, scalability, and performance optimization — crucial for storing, indexing, and querying data in multiple formats.
+In this second topic for the week, we’ll explore how Azure Cosmos DB’s support for multi-model databases provides flexibility in data modeling, scalability, and performance optimization—crucial for storing, indexing, and querying data in multiple formats.

 ## Unraveling Multi-Model Databases and Cosmos DB